Tower Center, flanking the Brunswick Hilton,

 Going In.
 EBHS played its 1st 4 seasons of varsity football on a field now occupied by the girls' varsity softball field.
 In 1965, the current stadium went up.
 It appears not to have had a formal name, and was probably just called "Bears Field."
 Late in 1972, James F. "Jay" Doyle, the school's 1st football coach (1961-62), wrestling coach (1960-72) and athletic director (1958-72) died of a heart attack, only 41 years old.
 Before the 1973 football season began, the stadium was renamed Jay Doyle Field in his memory.

 The field is aligned north-to-south.
-Lights were added in 1986, as most high school football facilities in Middlesex County put them up in 1985 and 1986.
+Lights were added in 1986, as most high school football facilities in Middlesex County put them up in 1985 or 1986.
 (Previously, only New Brunswick and the school now known as Old Bridge had lights, necessary at the time due to groundsharing by schools that have since closed.
 A few, such as neighboring schools South River and Spotswood, still don't have lights.)

 The scoreboard was located at the north end until 2005, when a renovation for a new artificial turf field and a new track also put a new scoreboard at the south end.
 Personally, I preferred the old board, even though it didn't have a message board at the bottom.
+The new one does.